jameelhassan/longcompose/README.md

 Compositional Image Retrieval with long text description.

 ## Description
 Composed Image Retrieval (CIR) is the problem of finding the correct target image given a sample image with a text query that describes a certain change to it.
-For ex: Given an image of a dog and the query "playing with a red ball", the model shoudl retrieve the correct image where a dog is playing with a red ball.
+For ex: Given an image of a dog and the query "playing with a red ball", the model should retrieve the correct image where a dog is playing with a red ball.

 In this project we try to address CIR, where the text query is not a short text, but a longer description.

 ## Datasets and Compute